egpavelka/weather-app/README.md

 - View is complete pending minor tweaks.

 ### IN PROGRESS
-- Next step is to create tempererature scale switch.
+- Next step is to create temperature scale switch.
 - Geolocation and URL building.
 - Get rid of scrollbars or use media queries to control overflow.
 - Make sure background images aren't too distracting/busy.